-4.3 Carbon stock in long-term wood products ($\Delta C{WP BSL}$)
+4.3 Carbon stock in long-term wood products (ΔC{WP_BSL})

-Under the applicability conditions of this methodology, it can be assumed that there is no commercial timber produced on the degraded lands in the absence of the project activities.
+Under the applicability conditions of this afforestation/reforestation methodology, it can be assumed that there is no commercial timber produced on the degraded lands in the absence of the project activities.
 Carbon stock in long-term wood products can be assumed to be zero for the baseline scenario.
-Alternatively, the Forest Vegetation Simulator (FVS) may be used to produce a baseline stock.
+Alternatively, if it is desirable to have an estimate, the Forest Vegetation Simulator (FVS) may be used